JaviCervera/xsymbol/README.md

 ```

 ```
-' Counts the number of elements in a list
+'Counts the number of elements in a list
-@ count x
+@count x
   ? null x
     0
   :